AymenKtari01/OpenLayers_Geospatial_Project/README.md

 3. **Host the Client**:
    - Deploy your **OpenLayers** map on a **local** or **remote** web server for public or internal access.

-Here’s a more organized and concise version of the files section in your README, with emojis for better readability:

 ---